-When we first started Cornelia Sun we made all our clothes ourselves.
+When we first started Cornelia Sun my sister and I made all designs ourselves.
 In the beginning it all worked out fine, but since we grew a little bigger we needed a helping hand.
-Therefore, we traveled to Nepal where our up-cycled textillies first originated and here we found what we were looking for.
-Talented people and with big hearts – the people behind your clothes.
+Therefore, we traveled to Nepal where our up-cycled textillies first originated and this is where we found our co-workers whom we work with since that day.

 Meet the makers behind your clothes and say hello to the artists who transform these beautiful textiles into fashionable clothing.

 ETHICAL AND ENVIRONMENTAL PRINCIPLES

 Our collective was born out of this reflection, not perfection, and we continuously strive to improve ways of working towards a more sustainable environment and we´re determined to transform the fashion industry into a force for good.
 It is our responsibility to address these impacts in order to walk a little lighter on the earth.